JoelRL/parser/README.md

 # parser
-A simple bare bones language that piggy back rides off of C++
+A simple bare bones language that piggy back rides off of C++.
+It basically loads .txt files with this type of code.

 Parser v1 Documentation: